Champagne calls for transparent debate on FIFA future

 "I have seen that immediately some guys are putting their name forward for, as Andy Warhol was saying, their 15 minutes of fame and celebrity.

 "So far the other candidates in the past month were just a long list of slogans.
-So we need real debates, real programmes."
+So we need real debates, real program."

 (Writing by Toby Davis in London; editing by Peter Rutherford)